 At the end of the day, it’s difficult to make ANY improvements to your site if you don’t have any data with which to assess how well (or poorly) your site is performing.

-There are numerous online directories where you can list your company information to ensure it’s as visible as possible when a prospective client is searching for the services you offer.
+There are numerous online directories where you can list your company information to ensure it’s as visible as possible when a prospective customer is searching for the services you offer.
 Some are free and some require a subscription, but sites like the Better Business Bureau (BBB), Manta, and YP.com are simple directories that were created to validate a given business as part of the community it serves.

 Wait...what are those?!

 For example, if a previous customer refers a friend that turns into a $500+ tree service job, reward them with a $25 VISA gift card and a handwritten thank you note from your team.
 Steer away from any sort of credit off their next service.
-Nothing says thank you like some cash your customers can spend any way they want.
+Nothing says thank you like some extra cash your customers can spend any way they want!

 This one is towards the bottom of this list for a reason.
-Let’s be honest… Unless you’re going to spend money on sponsored posts, social media will not be a huge success for a tree service business.
+Let’s be honest… Unless you’re going to spend money on sponsored or promoted posts, social media is not likely to be a huge driver of leads for a tree service business.

 Need Help Marketing Your Tree Service Business?
-Give Us a Call
+Give Us a Call!

 It can be seen that successfully and creatively marketing your tree service in today’s world can be as challenging as trying to climb a Giant Sequoia.
 But when all trees were created, so were full-service companies that specialize in marketing all of those trees.